js108/postio/README.md

 This is the main view of a twitterish app built with react and redux.
 The site is [here](https://postioo.herokuapp.com).
-Still to come: ui animations, more views, routing, further design, comments, other stuff!
-Contact me via link
+Still to come: ui animations, more views, further design, comments, other stuff!